SCBB-LAB/Comparative-analysis-of-plant-TFBS-software/Wimtrap/README.md

 #### 1.1 Install the package and other requirements

-Download and extract the source code for Wimtrap and move to parent directory, type following commands:
+To extract the source code for Wimtrap, execute the following commands:

 ```
 unzip Wimtrap.zip